aniketqw/pehenava-backend/API_DOCUMENTATION.md

 ```

 **Response Format:**
 Returns complete post details with all feedback.
+Feedback objects include `description` field (properly persisted to database).
 Note: `feedbackId` is not included in feedback objects.

 **Error Responses:**